You’re probably aware of the term ‘social distancing’ now.

 Avoid crowded spaces

-The Government has already put restrictions in place on public gatherings for over 500 people out doors and 100 in doors.
-This affects festivals, sporting events, religious gatherings and large events.
+The Government has already put restrictions in place on social gatherings for over 10 people under Level 2.

-Cancelling these events helps to stop cluster outbreaks where one person can infect multiple people with the virus.
+Cancelling events and limiting the number of people who can meet together helps to stop more cluster outbreaks where one person can infect multiple people with the virus.

 Another way of avoiding large groups is to order items you need such as your weekly groceries online and have them delivered to your home to avoid supermarket queues where you might have close contact with others.